SILO 1.1 (DRAFT)

 Year 1, Term 1: Graphs

-Focus: Representations Scope and sequence: Bar graphs
+Scope and sequence: Bar graphs, Line graphs, Visualisations

 NSW Syllabus

-Australian Curriculum (version 9.0)
+Australian Curriculum

-"A student reasons about representations of data to describe and interpret the results."
-(MA1-DATA-02)
+"A student reasons about representations of data to describe and interpret the results" (MA1-DATA-02).

-"Students learn to represent collected data for a categorical variable using one-to-one displays and digital tools where appropriate; compare the data using frequencies and discuss the findings."
-(AC9M1ST02)
+"Students learn to represent collected data for a categorical variable using one-to-one displays and digital tools where appropriate; compare the data using frequencies and discuss the findings" (AC9M1ST02).

-Introduction to bar graphs
+Introduction to graphs

 Data visualisation and graphs